Jatin-Kumar-Khilrani/sindhi-cultural-soci/PRD.md

 - **Progression**: Visitor navigates to media section → Views curated YouTube playlist/videos → Clicks to watch performances → Can share videos or visit YouTube channel
 - **Success criteria**: Videos load efficiently, gallery is organized by program type or date, and channel link is prominent

+### 5. Newspaper Publications Archive
+- **Functionality**: Display newspaper articles and press coverage featuring the society's work and achievements
+- **Purpose**: Establish credibility through third-party validation and showcase media recognition
+- **Trigger**: Accessible from main navigation and featured on homepage
+- **Progression**: Visitor clicks "Press & Publications" → Views grid of newspaper clippings with publication names and dates → Clicks on article for larger view or external link → Can see chronological history of media coverage
+- **Success criteria**: Publications are organized by date, display clearly with newspaper name, date, and thumbnail, support external links to online articles, and are easily manageable through admin configuration

-### 5. Contact & Donation Information
+### 6. Contact & Donation Information
 - **Functionality**: Clear display of contact details, physical address, email, phone, and PAN number for donations
 - **Purpose**: Enable supporters to reach out for inquiries, registrations, or donations while providing transparency required for non-profit status
 - **Trigger**: Accessible from navigation, footer, and prominent call-to-action buttons
 - **Progression**: Visitor wants to connect → Clicks contact → Sees multiple contact methods (phone, email, address) → Views PAN for donation purposes → Can directly initiate contact
 - **Success criteria**: Contact information is accurate, easy to copy, and includes all necessary details for various stakeholder needs

-### 6. Admin Configuration Panel
+### 7. Admin Configuration Panel
-- **Functionality**: Secure interface allowing administrators to update leadership roster, add/edit events, modify content without code changes
+- **Functionality**: Secure interface allowing administrators to update leadership roster, add/edit events, add newspaper publications, modify content without code changes
 - **Purpose**: Enable non-technical administrators to maintain current information and scale content as the organization grows
 - **Trigger**: Accessible via admin link (owner-only access)
-- **Progression**: Admin logs in → Navigates to configuration panel → Selects section to edit (leadership/events/programs) → Updates information through forms → Saves changes → Changes reflect immediately on public site
+- **Progression**: Admin logs in → Navigates to configuration panel → Selects section to edit (leadership/events/programs/publications) → Updates information through forms → Saves changes → Changes reflect immediately on public site
 - **Success criteria**: Interface is intuitive for non-technical users, changes persist correctly, and only authorized users can access configuration

 ## Edge Case Handling
 - **No Events Scheduled**: Display encouraging message about checking back soon with prominent contact information for inquiries
+- **No Publications Available**: Display placeholder message encouraging visitors to check back as media coverage is added
 - **Missing Leadership Photos**: Show placeholder with name and title to maintain professional appearance
 - **YouTube API Issues**: Gracefully degrade to direct channel links if embedding fails
 - **Long Event Descriptions**: Implement "Read More" expansion to maintain clean layout
+- **Large Publication Images**: Optimize display with aspect ratio controls and lazy loading
 - **Mobile Navigation**: Collapsible menu for easy access to all sections on small screens
 - **Empty Configuration**: Provide sensible defaults and sample data to demonstrate functionality